rahgadda/Kogito/03-Modules/02-dmn.md

 ## Basics
 - Decision Model and Notation (DMN) is used to model decision service graphically.
 - It is a standard established by the **Object Management Group (OMG)** for describing and modeling operational decisions.
+- Kogito provides design and runtime support for **DMN 1.2** models at **conformance level 3**.
+- It provides runtime-only support for DMN 1.1 and 1.3 models at conformance level 3.
+- DMN 1.1 and 1.3 models are currently not supported in the Kogito DMN modeler.
-- DMN decision model are determined by below
+- DMN decision model are determined by below:
   ![](../01-Images/04-DMNComponents.png)
   - **DRD:**
     - A decision requirements diagrams trace business decisions from start to finish.